haviital/PokittoLib/Examples/PZeroDemo/Graphics/README.md

 ![CC BY-NC-SA](https://mirrors.creativecommons.org/presskit/buttons/88x31/png/by-nc-sa.png)

-You can find a copy of the licence in `Graphics/BY-NC-SA.txt`.
+You can find a copy of this licence in `Graphics/BY-NC-SA.txt`.

 All graphics created by Adekto for the PZero project are licenced under the Creative Commons Public Domain licence ('CC0').

 ![CC0](https://mirrors.creativecommons.org/presskit/buttons/88x31/png/publicdomain.png)

+You can find a copy of this licence in `Graphics/CC0.txt`.

 ## Attribution & Authorship